juanpc2018/Akai-S1000-Project/MainPCB/readme.md

 probably PCB scanning requires a White Source + RGB CCD sensor "The opposite technology". </br>

 Weird things: </br>
-cutting traces on Later-4 to install more than 2MB sample memory. </br>
+cutting traces on Layer-4 to install more than 2MB sample memory. </br>
-Headphone output pcb is on the Back of the Chasis, over the Regulators Heatsink "front of the MainPCB."</br>
+Headphone output pcb is on the Back of the Chasis, over the Regulators Heatsink,</br>
-but MainPCB connector is on the Front of the case "back of the PCB.", with a long cable. </br>
+but MainPCB connector is on the Front of the case, with a long cable. </br>
-Crazy design "Things to improve". </br>
+Crazy design / Things to improve. </br>

 The linear Regulators +12/-12vdc on the Top Left of the MainPCB, </br>
 seems to be an independent circuit, but some traces go somewhere, Voltage Drop & Current limited with Diodes. </br>